ROCm/TransferBench/docs/reference/presets.rst

       - ``0``

     * - ``A2A_MODE``
       - Transfer mode: 0=Copy, 1=Read-Only, 2=Write-Only, or numSrcs:numDsts for custom.

-Systems with multiple sources or destinations mimic the behavior of some collective algorithms such as RingReduce, which sometimes require reading from two local buffers, adding them together, then writing to a local output buffer and remote temp buffer.
+        Having multiple sources or destinations mimics the behavior of some collective algorithms such as RingReduce, which sometimes require reading from two local buffers, adding them together, then writing to a local output buffer and remote temp buffer.
       - ``0``

     * - ``GFX_UNROLL``